Panic disorder: Children

 The role of the parent in treatment and intervention for children diagnosed with panic disorder is discussed by McKay & Starch (2011).
 They point out that there are several levels at which parental involvement should be considered.
 The first involves the initial assessment.
 Parents, as well as the child, should be screened for attitudes and treatment goals, as well as for levels of anxiety or conflict in the home.
 The second involves the treatment process in which the therapist should meet with the family as a unit as frequently as possible.
-Ideally, all family members should be aware and trained in the process of cognitive behavior therapy (CBT) in order to encourage the child to rationalize and face fears rather than employ avoidant safety behaviors.
+Ideally, all family members should be aware and trained in the process of cognitive behavior therapy (CBT) to encourage the child to rationalize and face fears rather than employ avoidant safety behaviors.
 McKay & Storch (2011) suggest training/modeling of therapeutic techniques and in-session involvement of the parents in the treatment of children to enhance treatment efficacy.

 Despite the evidence pointing to the existence of early-onset panic disorder, the DSM-IV-TR currently only recognizes six anxiety disorders in children: separation anxiety disorder, generalized anxiety disorder, specific phobia, obsessive-compulsive disorder, social anxiety disorder (a.k.a. social phobia), and post-traumatic stress disorder.
 Panic disorder is notably excluded from this list.